moj-analytical-services/OPG/Strategic_modelling.md

 The bagging can handle all of three sources of uncertainty: model form, data, and parameter, Petropoulos et al. (2018a) showed that simply tackling model uncertainty is enough for achieving a superior performance, leading to the proposal of a Bootstrap Model Combination (BMC) approach, where different model forms are identified in the ensemble and fitted to the original data.

 ## ##################################################################### ##
+## Clustering-based forecasting
+The robustness of the forecasting process depends mainly on the characteristics of the target variable.
+In cases of high nonlinear and volatile time series, a forecasting model may not be able to fully capture and simulate the special characteristics, a fact that may lead to poor forecasting accuracy (Pradeepkumar & Ravi, 2017).
+Contemporary research has proposed some approaches to increase the forecasting performance (Sardinha-Lourenço, Andrade-Campos, Antunes, & Oliveira, 2018).
+Clustering-based forecasting refers to the application of unsupervised machine learning in forecasting tasks.
+The scope is to increase the performance by employing the information of data structure and of the existing similarities among the data entriee.

+### Pattern Sequence Based Forecasting (PSF)

+It takes univariate time series data as input and assist to forecast its future values.
+This algorithm forecasts the behavior of time series based on similarity of pattern sequences.
+Initially, clustering is done with the labeling of samples from database.
+The labels associated with samples are then used for forecasting the future behaviour of time series data.

+The Algorithm Pattern Sequence based Forecasting (PSF) was first proposed by Martinez Alvarez, et al., 2008 and then modified and suggested improvement by Martinez Alvarez, et al., 2011.
+The technical detailes are mentioned in referenced articles.
+PSF algorithm consists of various statistical operations like:

+Data Normalization/ Denormalization
+Calculation of optimum Window size (W)
+Calculation of optimum cluster size (k)
+Pattern Sequence based Forecasting
+RMSE/MAE Calculation, etc..
+## ##################################################################### ##